Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 None of this is new.

-And of course, do you remember all the voices ([rejoicing](https://medium.com/dash-for-newbies/crypto-the-dawn-of-the-single-greatest-wealth-transfer-in-the-history-of-mankind-bc7683ad4c), [lamenting](https://twitter.com/RyanSAdams/status/1052566485200199681)) the new redistribution of wealth?
+And of course, do you remember all the voices ([rejoicing](https://medium.com/dash-for-newbies/crypto-the-dawn-of-the-single-greatest-wealth-transfer-in-the-history-of-mankind-bc7683ad4c) and [lamenting](https://twitter.com/RyanSAdams/status/1052566485200199681)) the new redistribution of wealth?

 > The whole frenzy phenomenon is, at bottom, a huge process of income redistribution in favor of those directly or indirectly involved in the casino, which funds the massive process of creative destruction in the economy.
 That regressive distribution generates a double vicious cycle: one is economic, expressed in the market; the other is social, expressed in political terms.
 Both get worse as the bubble increases.